Note

 External clients

-Client code can run outside of the Orleans cluster where grain code is hosted.
-Hence, an external client acts as a connector or conduit to the cluster and all grains of the application.
-Usually, clients are used on the frontend web servers to connect to an Orleans cluster that serves as a middle tier with grains executing business logic.
+Client code can run outside the Orleans cluster where grain code is hosted.
+In this case, an external client acts as a connector or conduit to the cluster and all the application's grains.
+Typically, you use clients on frontend web servers to connect to an Orleans cluster serving as a middle tier, with grains executing business logic.

-• Uses the Microsoft.Orleans.Client NuGet package to make one or more method call to the grain(s).
+- Uses the Microsoft.Orleans.Client NuGet package to make one or more method calls to the grain(s).

-Before a grain client can be used for making calls to grains hosted in an Orleans cluster, it needs to be configured, initialized, and connected to the cluster.
+Before you can use a grain client to make calls to grains hosted in an Orleans cluster, you need to configure, initialize, and connect it to the cluster.

-Configuration is provided via UseOrleansClient and several supplemental option classes that contain a hierarchy of configuration properties for programmatically configuring a client.
+Provide configuration via UseOrleansClient and several supplemental option classes containing a hierarchy of configuration properties for programmatically configuring a client.
 For more information, see Client configuration.

 Consider the following example of a client configuration: